 I wanted to only preach for thirty minutes.
 But the Spirit was so overwhelming and the Gospel was such a joy to share, I preached for well over an hour.
 Bo and Kenan did Gospel presentations in more personal settings as well for that same time period.
 It felt like five seconds for all of us though.
 The fear went away the moment we started.
 The Gospel takes over and stops men in their tracks.
 It truly was a joy to share.
 My first time certainly won’t be my last.

 The first thing I found out about open Gospel preaching is that it’s exhausting!
-After about an hour and a half, I felt physically and emotionally worn out, worse than when I felt after many football practices.
+After about an hour and a half, I felt physically and emotionally worn out.
 It was around 90 degrees (from what people were saying).
 We left sun-burnt and exhausted.
 However, during the actual time of preaching and discussion, no fatigue was noticed.
-It was only after that we felt so exhausted.
+It was only afterward that we felt so exhausted.

 Another thing that was incredible was the grace God bestowed on my heart for the situation.
 On the drive up there, we cut some woman off on the road accidentally.
 She drove next to us flipping us off and screaming curse words at us.
 I wasn’t even driving, and I hated every second of that moment.
 I remember thinking, if one woman’s anger bothered me so much, how could I possibly preach to people who will certainly hate it?
 However, God gave me grace.
 I will speak more to the “persecution” specifics later, but I felt not one bit of anger, fear, or embarrassment at any moment.
 People flipped me off, screamed and yelled, and never once did it bother me.
 God will provide.